Child Support, Spousal/Partner Support

 After that, courts are to consider several other factors, such as whether one spouse is bearing a disproportionate amount of debt or whether they have any unusually high expenses such as medical expenses.
 Spousal support can be paid monthly, or in a single lump sum.

 Just like with child support, calculations can become complex where either spouse is self-employed.
-Barr Picard Law has a practice group of lawyers who handle divorces and separations involving family businesses or farms.
+BARR LLP has a practice group of lawyers who handle divorces and separations involving family businesses or farms.

 There are several techniques to challenge spousal support, and whether you’re the payor or the recipient, our experienced Family Law lawyers can help you address them.